vegafusion/vegafusion.github.io/source/index.md

 ## Quickstart 3: Accelerate interactive charts
 While the VegaFusion mime renderer works great for static Altair charts, it's not as well suited for [interactive](https://altair-viz.github.io/user_guide/interactions.html) charts visualizing large datasets.
 This is because the mime renderer does not maintain a live connection between the browser and the python kernel, so all the data that participates in an interaction must be sent to the browser.

 To address this situation, VegaFusion provides a [Jupyter Widget](https://ipywidgets.readthedocs.io/en/stable/) based renderer that does maintain a live connection between the chart in the browser and the Python kernel.
-In this configuration, selections operations (e.g. filtering to the extents of a brush selection) can be evaluated interactively in the Python kernel, which eliminates the need to transfer the full dataset to the client in order to maintain interactivity.
+In this configuration, selection operations (e.g. filtering to the extents of a brush selection) can be evaluated interactively in the Python kernel, which eliminates the need to transfer the full dataset to the client in order to maintain interactivity.

 The VegaFusion widget renderer is provided by the `vegafusion-jupyter` package.